nicolasfguillaume/Predicting-Price-Tag-of-Drugs/README.md

-# Predicting-Price-Tag-of-Drugs
-Predicting price-tag of pharmaceutical drugs (Datascience.net competition)
+# Predicting the Price Tag of Pharmaceutical Drugs (Datascience.net competition)

+- Exploratory Data Analysis
+- Predictive model with Random Forests (to be published soon)
+- Predictive model with XGBoost (to be published soon)